jacoblearned/obsidian-template-by-note-name/README.md

 <a href="https://www.buymeacoffee.com/jacoblearned" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 150px !important;" ></a>

-This is a simple [Obsidian](https://obsidian.md/) plugin to automatically template notes based on their name when created or renamed.
+This is a simple [Obsidian](https://obsidian.md/) plugin to automatically template notes based on their name when created.
 Users can template notes that match their desired naming conventions with any template that exists in their specified templates folder (including sub-folders).